ARTICLES

 Toxic if ingested

-Succulents are the plants you might find in the window sill of a dorm room.
+Succulents are the plants you might find in the windowsill of a dorm room.
 They come in so many varieties and forms, you can make a striking little display in a small space.
-What’s more, they use their leaves to store water, so they’re excellent for the forgetful.
+What's more, they use their leaves to store water, so they're excellent for the forgetful.

 Though they're sometimes viewed as super low-maintenance, succulents are a bit particular, so you'll want to make sure they get lots of bright light (which makes a sunny dorm window a suitable space) and, if your room doesn't get much sunlight, you might have to supplement with a grow light.

-Less, as far as watering is concerned, is more with succulents, which rot when overwatered, so you should let the soil dry out completely between watering sessions – deeply that’s the general rule.
+Less, as far as watering is concerned, is more with succulents, which rot when overwatered, so you should let the soil dry out completely between watering sessions—deeply, that's the general rule.

 Another plus?
 Many succulents are small enough to fit on a windowsill or desk, and you can easily arrange several different types in a single container to create a mini garden.
 Just be sure to use a container with drainage holes to avoid letting water sit at the bottom.

-Spider Plant: The Air-Cleaning Champ
+Spider Plant, the Dorm-Friendly, Air-Cleaning Champ

 Another good choice is a spider plant, so named because of its long, skinny leaves that shoot outward and sometimes have little 'babies' dangling from the ends.
 They work well in hanging baskets or on high shelves so the leaves can scamper downward.